SlavisaVujanic/Alati-i-metode-vestacke-inteligencije-i-softverskog-inzenjerstva/README.md

 This application is used to calculate the performance of aircraft, more precisely their engines, which is very important in mechanical engineering.

+## Account Types

+This application supports four types of user accounts:

+- **Admin**:
+  Admins have the ability to manage user accounts, including adding and deleting accounts, updating passwords, and changing account types.

+- **TMM**:
+  TMM users can work exclusively with TMM-type engines.

+- **NMM**:
+  NMM users can work exclusively with NMM-type engines.

+- **Director**:
+  Directors have access to work with both TMM and NMM types of engines.

 ## Functions

 ### Core